Israeli Palestinian Confederation Mission Statement

 The One State Solution is not viable in light of the strong nationalistic sentiments by both the Israeli and Palestinian people and their governments.

-Ninety-three percent of the people who initially participated in the simulation supported a federal government for Israel and Palestine.
-The Parliament passed a constitution and agreed to give a veto power to the Israeli and Palestinian governments over legislation affecting…
+Ninety-five percent of the participants in the simulation supported the idea of a joint Palestinian and Israeli federal government.
+The simulated Parliament ratified the constitution, passed legislation granting veto power to the Israeli and Palestinian governments on issues that violate…